RESETHACKER-COMMUNITY/Resources/Writeups/javascript.md

        https://github.com/lc/gau
        echo target.com | gau | grep '\.js$' | httpx -status-code -mc 200 -content-type | grep 'application/javascript'

-    It will collect the Js files from waybackurls:
+    It will collect the Js files from 'waybackurls' :

       go get github.com/tomnomnom/waybackurls
       waybackurls internet.org | grep "\.js" | uniq | sort

-   To avoide the false potive or dead server/ pages.
+   To avoide the 'false potive' or dead server/ pages.

       cat js_files_url_list.txt | parallel -j50 -q curl -w 'Status:%{http_code}\t Size:%{size_download}\t %{url_effective}\n' -o /dev/null -sk

-   Using curl or hakcheckurl to check for the status of the JavaScript files on the server could be cumbersome.
+   Using 'curl or hakcheckurl' to check for the status of the JavaScript files on the server could be cumbersome.

       go get github.com/hakluke/hakcheckurl
       cat lyftgalactic-js-urls.txt | hakcheckurl

  ### Making the gathered JavaScript code readable:
  Read Deobfuscated or Minify JavaScript using Deobfuscatedjavascript.com , UglifyJS, JS Beautifier , Vs code etc

+   To 'Install Js Beautifier' using PIP : pip install jsbeautifier

+      To use it :
+      jsbeautifier -o output.txt javascriptfiles.txt
+      Search juicy keyword on output.txt (after using Jsbeautifier on javascriptfiles.txt ) using GREP : grep -color -i JUICYKEYWORD output.txt
+      Here -color : to highlight "JUICYKEYWORD" and -i to support Upper and lower letter.
+      JUICYKEYWORD Such as : token, session api, key, csrf etc

 ## Identifying information that may lead to discovery of security issues